x4m3/plcom/index.markdown

 Interested in working with me?
 Get in touch!

 ### Leopiccolino
-Leopiccolino is a website with a basic shopping cms where the owner can upload and remove items, customers can add items to a shopping cart and contact the owner to place an order
+Leopiccolino is a website with a basic shopping cms where the owner can upload and remove items, customers can add items to a shopping cart and contact the owner to place an order.

 [Visit Leopiccolino](https://leopiccolino.fr)